March participants

 For those who train to become stronger: Training with a specific goal

 Every serious training plan needs goals.
 Otherwise, training becomes just routines that lead nowhere.
-Elfsborgsmarschen gives you a specific goal: to be able to walk 20 or 40 kilometers two days in a row.
+Elfsborgsmarschen gives you a specific goal: to be able to walk 20 or 40 kilometres two days in a row.

 This requires the right kind of endurance.
 Not explosiveness or maximum strength, but slow, steady fitness over many hours.
 It is this type of physical capacity that builds the foundation on which everything else rests.